uppalasaikumar/Project-PlayStore/README.md

 #### MapReduce result in a Historgram chart
 ![PriceVsInstallHistogram](https://github.com/S530489/Project-PlayStore/blob/master/priceVsInstalls/output/image/priceVsInstalls.PNG "Histogram chart of number of installs in a price range")

 The visual representation of the map-reduce output indicates that the applications with lower price have more frequent installs.
-Applications with mid-range prices have a very lower number of installs.
-However, The higher price range ($370.00 - $444.00) have a slightly more number of installs then mid-range price application.
-These may be because of the quality of the applications.
+Applications with mid-range price have a very lower number of installs.
+However, The higher price range ($370.00 - $444.00) have a slightly more number of installs then mid-range price applications.
+This may be because of the quality of the applications.